-According to the Implementation Plans, the Project should take action to implement the Solar Rooftop Power Generation Pilot Project which includes options for installing the rooftop systems on public buildings and universities under the Public-Private Partnership agreements and facilitate for sustainable private sector participation in solar rooftop of other private entities such as hotels, private factories, commercial entities.
-According to the information made available, the Project had taken action during the year under review to enter into an agreement with the Private Company as a service provider for the design, supply install and commission of the solar photovoltaic power generation plants in 04 national universities.
-Further, the Project had taken action to enter into an agreement with a Licensed Commercial Bank in private sector to provide financial assistance for the beneficiary institutions of the Project.
-However, no such loan scheme had been implemented during the year under review.
+According to the Implementation Plans, the Project should take action to implement the Solar Rooftop Power Generation Pilot Project which includes an options for installing the rooftop systems on public buildings and universities under the Public - Private Partnership agreements and facilitate for sustainable private sector participation in solar rooftop of other private entities such as hotels, private factories, commercial entities.
+According to the information made available, the Project had taken action during the year under review to install solar rooftop systems of 04 national universities of Peradeniya, Jaffna, Ruhuna and Moratuwa and a sum of Rs.
+77.16 million had been awarded by the Project as grants for the beneficiary institutions.
+Further, out of 18 private developer companies selected as the beneficiary institutions, the installation of solar power system had been completed only in 12 private institutions as at 31 December 2016.
+However, a sum of Rs.
+45.66 million had been released as Loans for respective institutions through a License Commercial Bank.